 Working with Spring-Loaded Folders

 Mac OS X Finder windows can be spring-loaded (this feature is turned on by default), meaning that they pop open when you drag an item onto a closed folder.
 This enables you to quickly place an item within nested folders without having to open each folder individually.
-Simply drag an item onto a closed folder so the folder is highlighted and "springs" open.
-After the delay time (which you can set) has passed, the highlighted folder opens in a separate Finder window chain (unless you are viewing the window in Column view, in which case a new column appears for the item onto which you are dragging the item).
+Simply drag an item onto a closed folder so the folder is highlighted.
+After the delay time has passed, the highlighted folder opens in a separate Finder window (unless you are viewing the window in Columns view, in which case a new column appears for the item onto which you are dragging the item).
 You can then drag the item onto the next folder and continue the process until you have placed it in its final destination.
-When you release the mouse button, what happens depends on the Finder preference you have selected.
-If new folders open in the same Finder window, you remain in the location in which you placed the item.
-If new folders always open in a new Finder window, you return to the window in which you started (however, the destination folder will remain open in its Finder window).
+When you release the mouse button, all the folders that have "sprung" open are closed again.

-You can configure your Mac’s spring loaded behavior by following these steps:
+You can configure this behavior by using the following steps: